-There can however, be a problem sometimes with glutamine synthesis in certain individuals, such as those who’re sick and premature babies.
+On accasion, there can be a problem with glutamine synthesis in certain individuals.
+This includes those who’re sick, and premature babies.
 It is much harder for people in those groups to produce their own.

-Do I need to L-Glutamine supplements?
+But, do I need l-glutamine supplements?

 Glutamine is essential for providing fuel to your cells in order to make other amino acids, and also to produce glucose.
-It is especially needed in times of stress, both physical and mental, as it will be burnt up very quickly under these conditions.
+It is especially needed in times of stress, both physical and mental, and will be burnt up very quickly under these conditions.

 In fact, after an intense exercise session it can take up to 6 days for levels to return to what they should be.

-Muscle Repair and Growth
+Muscle repair and growth

-L. glutamine also reduces cravings for sugar and alcohol (which are up there with the worst belly fat producing offenders), and as belly fat specifically is the most dangerous kind to have in regards to health, keeping it to a minimum is a must.
+L. glutamine also reduces cravings for sugar and alcohol (which are up there with the worst belly fat producing offenders).
+And, as belly fat specifically is the most dangerous kind to have in regards to health, keeping it to a minimum is a must.

 Using L-Carnitine alongside L-Glutamine

-The reason this is being mentioned is because it’s often used alongside l-glutamine for even more enhanced fat burning and muscle building effects, therefore it may be worth considering this supplement alongside your l-glutamine.
+The reason this is being mentioned is because it’s often used alongside l-glutamine for even more enhanced fat burning and muscle building.
+Therefore, it may be worth considering this supplement alongside your l-glutamine.

 L-Glutamine can help boost mood due to the fact that it can cross the blood-brain barrier and stimulate the neurotransmitter GABA.
-This neurotransmitter can also lower feelings of anxiety, depression and can help you sleep more soundly by reducing symptoms of insomnia.
+This neurotransmitter can also lower feelings of anxiety, depression, and can help you sleep more soundly by reducing symptoms of insomnia.

 Exercise and the immune system

 Who’s ever noticed getting sick after they know they have overdone it in the gym or out running?
-Pushing your body too far too soon, can really have a knock on effect on the immune system, therefore it’s vital to keep it strong and healthy with a supplement such as, or similar to l-glutamine.
-It’s worth mentioning that all immune boosting supplements are helpful to exercisers, not just this one.
+Pushing your body too hard too soon, can really have a knock on effect on the immune system.
+Therefore, it’s vital to keep it strong and healthy with a supplement such as (or similar to) l-glutamine.

-Immune benefit’s in itself could be a good reason to use this amino acid, especially if you do like to push yourself during training.
-And of course pushing yourself is certainly something that you need to do in order to get stronger, fitter and leaner.
+Immune benefits in itself could be a good reason to use this amino acid, especially if you do like to push yourself during training.
+And, of course, pushing yourself is certainly something that you need to do in order to get stronger, fitter and leaner.

 Another very popular use for l-glutamine is for the healing of the cells in the lining of the gut that may have been damaged by LGS (leaky gut syndrome).
 LGS can often be a side effect of IBS (irritable bowel syndrome).

-Other Issues Caused by leaky Gut
+Other issues caused by leaky gut

 Having a leaky gut can cause so many issues in the body that it is fast becoming a leading chronic health issue.
-According to studies some of the problems that may lead back to leaky gut are auto immune diseases, skin problems, allergies, asthma, autism, arthritis, SIRS and type 1 diabetes.
+According to studies, some of the problems that may lead back to leaky gut are auto-immune diseases, skin problems, allergies, asthma, autism, arthritis, SIRS and type 1 diabetes.

-The fact is, there is much debate still raging about whether leaky gut syndrome actually exists so you may wish to do more research yourself if you feel you may be suffering from it.
+The fact is, there is much debate still raging about whether leaky gut syndrome actually exists, so you may wish to do more research yourself if you feel you may be suffering from it.

-Healing A Leaky Gut
+Healing a Leaky Gut

 - Cutting out foods such as sugar, grains, non organic animal products and alcohol.